 As organisations around the globe increase efforts to improve their environmental impact, we share 6 top tips for making your office greener.

 On average, office based employees print 10,000 documents a year.
 Although this figure is falling (as people convert to viewing documents digitally) there will always be instances, legally, or through customer preferences, when print is needed.
 The key is to optimise the way remaining documents are printed.
 Too often internally printing, enclosing and mailing letters generates waste: in terms of paper, energy consumption and equipment replacement.
-Consider switching to a Hybrid Mail provider.
-Hybrid Mail is a simple and secure print and mail service which eliminates waste and allowing you to send documents from your desktop to your customer’s doormat without touching a single piece of paper.
-Not only is it efficient, there are huge savings to be made: a single page document can be printed and posted out for less than the price of a second class stamp.
+Consider switching to a third-party supplier who can help you print documents more efficiently and eliminate waste.

 When the clock strikes five and it’s time to go home don’t forget to turn off your computer.
 You’re looking forward to a good night’s sleep, so let your computer get the rest it needs too, by shutting it down.
 We actually program our computers to turn off automatically at a certain time each night, just in case we forget!
 You can also set your monitor to turn off after a few minutes of inactivity.
 This will considerably decrease the amount of energy wasted, especially if there are many computers in your office.